-Council is responsible for the management, operation and maintenance of a substantial asset portfolio totalling more than \$194m of infrastructure, property and plant/equipment.
+Council is responsible for the management, operation and maintenance of a substantial asset portfolio totalling more than \$196m of infrastructure, property and plant/equipment.

-Asset Management Plans have been developed for major assets categories as below:
+Asset Management Plans have been developed for our major assets categories - Aerodromes, CWMS, Stormwater, Buildings, Transport, and Parks & Gardens.